mikyoch/satoshi-coin-flip/README.md

 ## UI Flow

 The House assumes the role of the UI.
-Any player can join, connect a Sui-compatible wallet (Ethos and Sui Wallet supported currently), and then start a new game by clicking **New Game**.
+Any player can join, connect a Sui-compatible wallet (Ethos, Suiet and Sui Wallet supported currently), and then start a new game by clicking **New Game**.

 The House picks the secret and commits the hash and a coin of at least 5000 MIST.
 The House then askes the player to choose **Tails** or **Heads** (0 or 1 respectively), to guess the predetermined bit.
 When the player chooses, it locks 5000 MIST of the player's balance in their wallet.